 To make in the slow cooker: Sear the short ribs on the stove top and then transfer to the base of your slow cooker.
 Then, add the veggies to the pan and sauté until they start to become tender.

 Add the all of the remaining ingredients and cook on high for 4-6 hours until tender.
-Finish the dish by skimming any excess fat off the top, shredded the short rib meat, and returning the slow cooker.
+Finish the dish by skimming any excess fat off the top, shredding the short rib meat, and returning the slow cooker.
 Serve your favorite way and enjoy!

 How to Store and Reheat